 where $\Omega_p(t)=c_{00}(g) \mathscr{W}_p(t)$ and $\Omega_s(t)=c_{02}(g) \mathscr{W}_s(t)$ are the pump and the Stokes Rabi frequencies.
 Under the above assumptions the relevant dynamics involves three levels and it is described by~\cite{ka:217-falci-fortphys-fqmt} $H_3 = -\varepsilon^\prime \, \ketbra{0u}{0u} + (2 \omega_c-\varepsilon^\prime) \ketbra{2u}{2u} + E_0 \ketbra{\Phi_0}{\Phi_0} +H_C^\Lambda(t)$.
 For $\Lambda$-STIRAP\cite{kr:198-bergmann-rmp-stirap,kr:217-vitanovbergmann-rmp} the system is prepared in $\ket{0u}$ two pulses of width $T$ are shined in the ``counterintuitive'' sequence (the Stokes pulse {\em before} the pump pulse): this yields $~\sim 100\%$ population transfer to $\ket{2u}$, resulting from the adiabatic evolution of a \enquote{dark state}, stabilized by the destructive interference of the drives.
 Adiabaticity is attained using large pulse areas $\max_t [\Omega_k(t)] T > 10$ for both fields.
 Since $T$ is limited by the dephasing time $T_\phi$, STIRAP requires appreciable USC mixing $c_{02}(g)$ to yield a large enough $\Omega_s$: if mixing is insufficient no adiabatic population transfer to $\ket{2u}$ occurs, whereas in the USC regime it occurs with nearly unit probability.
 Therefore detection of $n=2$ photons in the cavity at the end of the protocol is a \enquote{smoking gun} for USC.

-This simple picture is also valid for the general multilevel dynamics, where driving fields are coupled to all the allowed atomic transitions.
-We show in Fig.~\ref{fig:lambda-failure}(a) that STIRAP achieves unit transfer probability.
-A key issue is that successful STIRAP requires $g$ large enough to guarantee adiabaticity for the Stokes pulse, $c_{02} \max_t[\mathscr{W}_s] T > 10$.
-This (soft) threshold depends {\em only linearly} on $c_{02}(g)$, whereas the efficiency in SEP is much smaller, depending on $|c_{02}(g)|^2$ ($\propto g^4$ for small $g$, see Fig.~\ref{fig:usc1}(b)).
-Therefore {\em coherence} in STIRAP allows to amplify population transfer by the USC channel.
+This simple picture remains valid for the general multilevel dynamics, with driving fields coupled to all the allowed atomic transitions, Fig.~\ref{fig:lambda-failure}(a) showing that unit transfer probability is achieved.
+A key issue is that STIRAP requires $g$ large enough to guarantee adiabaticity for the Stokes pulse, $c_{02} \max_t[\mathscr{W}_s] T > 10$.
+This (soft) threshold depends {\em linearly} on $c_{02}(g)$, whereas the efficiency in SEP is much smaller, depending on $|c_{02}(g)|^2$ ($\propto g^4$ for small $g$, see Fig.~\ref{fig:usc1}(b)).
+Thus {\em coherence} in STIRAP amplifies population transfer by the USC channel.

 Few remarks are in order.
-First we have chosen equal peak Rabi frequencies $\max_t[\Omega_k]$, to ensure robustness against parametric fluctuations, the property making STIRAP successful in atomic physics~\cite{kr:201-vitanov-advatmolopt,km:supplemental}.
-We checked that leakage from the three-level subspace is negligible, as we expected since $\ket{\Phi_0}$ is never occupied.
-Finally, for small $g$ STIRAP requires a large $\mathscr{W}_s$ (in our simulations its value would yield $e\!-\!g$ Rabi oscillations with $\Omega_0 :=600\,\mathrm{MHz}$) inducing dynamical Stark shifts, and producing a two-photon detuning $\delta(t)$ which may suppress population transfer~\cite{kr:217-vitanovbergmann-rmp,ka:216-distefano-pra-twoplusone}.
-The multilevel structure softens this problem since Stark shifts tend to self-compensate.
-Furthermore they may be totally eliminated by using appropriately crafted control~\cite{ka:216-distefano-pra-twoplusone} (see Fig.~\ref{fig:lambda-failure}(a)).
+We have chosen equal peak Rabi frequencies $\max_t[\Omega_k]$, to ensure robustness against fluctuations, the property making STIRAP successful in atomic physics~\cite{kr:201-vitanov-advatmolopt,km:supplemental}, and checked that leakage from the three-level subspace is negligible, as expected since $\ket{\Phi_0}$ is not populated.
+For small $g$ STIRAP requires a large $\mathscr{W}_s$ (in our simulations its value would yield $e\!-\!g$ Rabi oscillations with $\Omega_0 :=600\,\mathrm{MHz}$) inducing dynamical Stark shifts, and producing a two-photon detuning $\delta(t)$ which may suppress population transfer~\cite{kr:217-vitanovbergmann-rmp,ka:216-distefano-pra-twoplusone}.
+The problem softens in the multilevel structure, where Stark shifts tend to self-compensate, and may be totally eliminated by using appropriately crafted control~\cite{ka:216-distefano-pra-twoplusone} (see Fig.~\ref{fig:lambda-failure}(a)).